mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 subtree:add_le(message_length, buffer(0,4))
 ```

-I use `add_le` rather than `add`, because we are working with a little endian protocol.
+I use `add_le` rather than `add`, because we are working with a little-endian protocol.
 If the
 protocol was big endian we would have to use `add`.
 The function takes two arguments: the field we
 made further up, and a [buffer range][tvbrange-object].
 We can get a range of the buffer by using
 the range function that is a part of the buffer object. `buffer(offset,length)` is the short form